nus-cs2103-AY2021S2/tp/docs/team/jared98lyj.md

 ## Project: Tutor Tracker

-Tutor Hunter is a desktop tutor finder application that links a user with multiple tutor in the database.
+Tutor Tracker is a desktop tutor finder application that links a user with multiple tutors in the database.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.

 Given below are my contributions to the project.